wanhive/hub/docs/README.md

 # Introduction

 **Wanhive Hub** for secure multimedia based Internet of Things.
-Use it to create both server and client-side applications.
+Use it to build both server and client-side applications.

 This package is part of the Wanhive IoT Platform.